Syeddeveloper29/Travel-Tour-Website-/README.md

 Overview:

-Welcome to the Travel and Tour Website project, this web platform designed to provide users with a seamless experience while exploring travel destinations and booking tours.
+Welcome to the Travel and Tour Website project, this web platform is designed to provide users with a seamless experience while exploring travel destinations and booking tours.
 This website is built using HTML and CSS to showcase beautifully crafted pages with travel information, service offerings, and contact details.
 Whether you're a travel enthusiast looking for your next adventure or a travel agency seeking an online presence, this website provides the essential structure for showcasing destinations, services, and easy customer engagement.

 Features: